Walter Allen III, Police Academy Director

 As a Rio Hondo Police Academy Coordinator, he is responsible for overseeing everyday operations for the Police Academy and the 832 PC program.
 Milt ensures that the Academy and all its related programs are in compliance with POST Standards and Training.
 He has the responsibility to monitor and verify legislatively mandated training.
 His purview includes monitoring and reviewing of instructor lesson plans and all testing forms for completeness, random classroom observations, along with verification of legislatively mandated exercise tests.

 David has been a Coordinator with Rio Hondo Police Academy since 2016 and as an Instructor since 2013.
 His primary duties include oversight of the day to day operations of the Academy and maintaining compliance with State of California Peace Officer Standards and Training requirements.
 David specifically manages Scenario Training and Force Training for the Rio Hondo Cadets

 David is a retired Sergeant of 28 years from the Los Angeles County Sheriff’s Department where he held assignments in Custody, Patrol and Training at the Sheriff’s Academy.
 David also serves as a subject matter expert conducting Basic Academy Curriculum Reviews for POST throughout California.
 He serves on the Board of Directors of the California Police Athletic Federation who facilitates the annual United States Police and Fire Championships and the bi-annual World Police and Fire Games.

 David is a 5-time World Games Gold Medalist in the “Toughest Competitor Alive” event.
 David has a B.S.
 Degree in Recreation Administration from Fresno State university.

 Jeremy Cross, Academy Coordinator

-Jeremy currently holds a Bachelors Degree in Criminal Justice, and a Masters Degree in Business Administration and Management.
+Jeremy holds a Bachelor’s Degree in Criminal Justice, and a Masters Degree in Business Administration and Management.